The Magic Of Clay

 Zorba Pottery Class – the only one of its kind in India-plays host to diverse ceramic activities and interactions with a blend of spirituality, both national and international.
 The programs include residencies, classes and interactive workshops.

-- Regular beginners’ classes includes: a basic two & three-month course, clay preparation, centering, wheel throwing, and hand building.
+- Regular beginners’ classes include: a basic two & three-month course, clay preparation, centering, wheel throwing, and hand building

-- Special summer classes for Children between the month May and July.
+- Special summer classes for Children between the month of May and July

-- Visitors can walk in to pottery studio and to the premises as well with prior booking.
+- Visitors can walk into a pottery studio and to the premises as well with prior booking

 Benefits and Healing effect of Pottery: